spheronFdn/documentations/docs/sdk/sdk-payments.md

 async setNewApprovals(a: string): Promise<TxResponse>
 ```

-This function can be used to allow ArGo payments contract to use ArGo tokens on the user's behalf.
+This function can be used to allow Spheron payments contract to use Spheron tokens on the user's behalf.
 This function should be called from the front end where the user is the signer.

 **Caller-**